parmejohn/scRNA-pipeline-UofM/README.md

     ├── pilot_study_T1 -> /home/projects/CIO/yard/run_cellranger_count/pilot_study_T1
     └── pilot_study_T2 -> /home/projects/CIO/yard/run_cellranger_count/pilot_study_T2
 ```
-Above I am using symlinks to save space (the symlink path also needs to be included in the binded paths)
+Above I am using symlinks to save space (the symlink path also needs to be included in the binded paths).Ensure that REAL paths are used, an error will occur if attempting to use a symlink path name since apptainer/singularity does not run with root access and needs to be explicitly told where the files can be found.

 ```
 nextflow run scRNA_pipeline.nf \